 Additionally, not all properties in Flintshire require a garden waste collections service because some properties do not have a garden.
 For this reason it is also felt that introducing a charge is fair as the service will only be paid for by those households that choose to use it.

-The cost of the service is £30 per bin per year – which equates to 83p per week.
-The service runs from 1st March to 30th November.
-You can sign up for the service any time during the year, at present you will still be charged £30 until the end of November – there are no discounts.
+The cost of the service is £30 per bin per year.
+The service runs from 1st March to 15th December.
+You can sign up for the service any time during the year, at present you will still be charged £30 until 15th December – there are no discounts.
 There will be a renewal process to continue getting your garden waste collections for subsequent years.

 You can register and pay for the new service now.
 The quickest and easiest way is to register and pay online, you can also do this by calling 01352 701234 or visit one of our Connect Centre's.

-Garden waste collections start on 1st March 2018 and for this year only all residents will receive collections in March to dispose of any garden waste gathered over the winter.
-Charges for the service will start on the 1st April 2018 and only households that have subscribed will have their brown bin(s) emptied after this date.
+Charges for the service will start on the 1st March 2019 and only households that have subscribed will have their brown bin(s) emptied after this date.

-It is recommended to register for the scheme well in advance of the 1st April.
-If you subscribe by 23rd March your documents will be posted by the end of March.
-Following this date, it can take up to 10 working days for us to register the requests and post out the documents to you.
+It is recommended to register for the scheme well in advance of the 1st March.
+Please note - it can take up to 14 working days for us to register the requests and post out the documents to you.
+To ensure a garden waste collection in the meantime, please attach your receipt reference number to your brown bin.

-You can take your garden waste to one of our Household Recycling Centres at Buckley, Mold, Greenfield, Sandycroft, Flint and Connah’s Quay.
+You can take your garden waste to one of our Household Recycling Centres at Buckley, Mold, Greenfield, Sandycroft and Oakenholt.
 Alternatively, you could compost at home.
 Details of how to do this are on the Council’s website.

 Garden waste should not be placed in your black bin for disposal, this is for non recyclable waste only.
 We no longer accept side waste and if this is presented residents may be issued with a Fixed Penalty Notice.